- Indexed annuities are products designed to provide downside protection while still allowing some growth potential.

-“In addition, indexed annuities have significant opportunity costs that are passed on to customers by the insurance company by limiting potential returns through a participation rate, cap, or spread.”
-That's why, notes Gannon, “It is important to ask your agent to explicitly define how the product works so you will know up front about any factors that could put a drag on your potential return."
+"Also, indexed annuities have hidden costs that are passed on to customers by the insurance company, by limiting potential returns through a participation rate, cap, or spread," notes Gannon.
+"That's why it is important to ask your agent to explicitly define how the product works, so you will know up front about any factors that could put a drag on your potential return."

-Can I lose money?
+Can you lose money?

 The answer, in some cases, is "yes."
 If the market index linked to your annuity goes down and you receive no or minimal index-linked return, you could lose money on your initial investment if you withdraw assets before the surrender period is up.

-Does it fit my needs?
+Does it fit your needs?